vgl-hub/rdeval-documentation/docs/source/usage.rst

    install.packages("tinytex")
    tinytex::install_tinytex()

-Please note that only static plots can be rendered in PDF format. **generate_report.sh** will auomatically generate a HTML file if given "-f pdf" and "--dynamic" as arguments.
+Please note that only static plots can be rendered in PDF format. **generate_report.sh** will auomatically generate a HTML file if given "-f pdf" and "--interactive" as arguments.

 The usage is as follows: